James Smith (i)

 | Bayanne | Genealogy page |

 James Andrew 'Ooie Jeemie' Smith was a shopkeeper and Lerwick Town Councillor from 1934 to 1941, as provost from 1936 until his resignation in 1941.
-He unsuccessfully contested the Yell South seat in the 1932 County Council election.
 His brother in law John Leslie was also a Councillor and his daughter, Patricia, was married to Major Bill Anderson

 Biography